carolynvs/drakespec/jobs.md

 ## `Container` Fields

-This section describes the fields of a `Container` object that represents an OCI container.
+This section describes the fields of a `Container` object that represents an OCI container, including valid use of each field by pipeline producers and correct interpretation and use of each field by DrakeSpec-compliant executors and other consumers.

 ### `name`